evhub/rabbit/README.md

 #### Other Rabbits

-Before we move on, there are three additional more complex, less-used operators that deserve attention.
+Before we move on, there are four additional more complex, less-used operators that deserve attention.

 First is the loop operator (~).
 The loop operator allows for the looping of functions over lists.
 The basic syntax is:
 ```